-• Examine your skin carefully and frequently for signs of breakdown, infection, rashes, or callusing.
+- Examine your skin carefully and frequently for signs of breakdown, infection, rashes, or callusing.
 If you are diabetic or have poor circulation, you have an increased risk for skin irritation.
-Ask your Healthcare Team how often to do these

-- Once you have received your prosthetic device, inspect your limb each time you remove your prosthesis and the shrinker.
-As you become more experienced and accustomed to using a prosthesis, you may find that inspection once a day is enough to prevent skin problems from developing. - Inspect all areas of your residual limb.
+Ask your Healthcare Team how often to do these inspections initially before you receive your prosthesis. - Once you have received your prosthetic device, inspect your limb each time you remove your prosthesis and the shrinker.
+As - you become more experienced and accustomed to using a prosthesis, you may find that inspection twice a day is enough to prevent skin problems from developing. - Inspect all areas of your residual limb.
 Remember to inspect the back of your residual limb and all skin creases and bony areas.
-Using a long-handled mirror can help.
+Using a long-handled mirror can help. - Look for any signs of skin irritation, blisters, or red marks that do not fade within 10 minutes of removing your prosthesis. - Report any skin problems immediately to a member of your Healthcare Team.